ngobjects/ng-website/src/main/resources/app-resources/pages/key-value-coding.md

 12. Check for field ```isSomeName```
 13. Finally, if none of these methods work out, an ```NGKeyValueCoding.UnknownKeyException``` is thrown.

-This work is done by the method ```NSKeyValueCodingAdditions.Utility::valueForKeyPath( Object object, String key )```, for the curius that's an excellent place to look.
+This lookup is done by ```NSKeyValueCodingAdditions.Utility::valueForKeyPath( Object object, String key )``` which is public API and you can use to perform a similar lookup.

-| ℹ **Fun fact**\
+| 💡 **Fun fact**\
-As is probably obvious for those who know, the KeyValueCoding concept originates With Apple's Foundation ```NSKeyValueCoding``` which is heavily used by WebObjects.
-Our implementation, ```NGKeyValueCoding``` basically duplicates the functionality of Apple's implementation, so if you're familiar with that you're good to go.
+As is probably obvious for those in the know, the KeyValueCoding concept originates With Apple's Foundation library's ```NSKeyValueCoding``` which is heavily used by WebObjects.\
+\
+ Our implementation, ```NGKeyValueCoding``` basically duplicates the behaviour of Apple's implementation, so if you're familiar with that you're good to go.

 ## KeyPaths

-The keys in dynamic bindings can have multiple components, separated by a period, and we call them ```KeyPaths```.
+Dynamic bindings can have multiple components, like method chaining in Java.
+And like in Java, components are separated by a period.
+When a binding has multiple components, we refer to them as ```KeyPaths``` (while single component paths are usually referred to as ```keys```).

-If you write ```<wo:str value="$company.manager.name" />``` the object graph will be traversed through that path and the lookups order specified above is performed on the value returned by each component of the path to get the final value.
+If you write ```<wo:str value="$company.manager.name" />``` the object graph will be traversed through that path and the lookups specified above will be performed on the value returned by each component of the path to get the final value.

 ### ```Nulls``` in keyPaths